jzerfowski/i3imglock/README.md

 - Make i3imglock.py executable
     - `chmod u+x i3imglock.py`
 - Create a symbolic link in your $PATH
-    - `ln -s <directory of i3imglock.py> /usr/local/bin/i3imglock`
+    - `ln -s <directory of i3imglock.py>/i3imglock.py /usr/local/bin/i3imglock`
 - Copy the [i3imglock.service](./i3imglock.service) file to a folder which systemd cares about
     - `cp i3imglock.service /etc/systemd/system/i3imglock.service`
+- Set your username in the User variable in the i3imglock.service file (otherwise the numpy import throws an error)
+- Enable the service
+    - `systemctl enable i3imglock.service`
+- Set the appropriate keybindings in your `~/.i3/config`-file
+    - `bindsym $mod+9 exec --no-startup-id i3imglock`
+    - `exec --no-startup-id xautolock -time 10 -locker i3imglock`
+- The `$mod+0` keybinding executes i3exit.
+Change i3exit by replacing blurlock with a function that executes i3imglock
-- To apply custom settings, use arguments when calling
+- To apply custom settings, use the possible arguments
     - `i3imglock.py -h`

 ## Issues
-- Needs images in exactly 16:9 ratio (or whatever implicit ratio is given by settings['screen_resolution'])
+- Needs images in exactly 16:9 ratio (or whatever implicit ratio is given by `settings['screen_resolution']`)